 Current Partnership Opportunities

-We welcome interested faith communities to apply to become a Track 3 Partner.
+We welcome interested faith communities to apply to become a Periphery (Track 3) Partner.
 Faith communities in this track are committed to attending learning events at Augsburg throughout the life of the project and taking back insights to their own context.
 Without an innovation coach or sub-grant funds, Track 3 faith communities benefit from participating in the larger conversations emerging from this project and have the freedom to customize how they utilize the relationships and learnings through RIH in their own communities.

 Research & Development